olewsaa/Yacht-computer/RPi-configfiles/Readme.md

 This last two references are the one that actually showed the error in the dnsmasq script (as aways the devel is in the details).

+### Config files for Access point and dhcp

+As the Openplotter settings did not work as expected (Network mode:
+RPi3: AP+client) I did the settings with config files.
+This is not the proper way, but a hack needed to get things working.
+There are several services working together and since I want an access point using the wlan device and connect to the internet via an ethernet cable the settings is somewhat comlex.
+In addition I do not want bridging from the wlan to the internet.
+The wlan is a closed wireless net for the Internet of Things on Board.
+The following is a list of files I modified to get things to work.
+- dhcpcd.conf
+- hostapd.conf
+- dnsmasq.conf
+After modified these files I discovered that the access point was not enabled at reboot.
+A systemd comand to enable the service was issued '''systemctl status hostapd'''.